A course to introduce parents to the Montessori philosophy and how to use it at…

 From birth to 3, the child is in an unconscious stage of development.
 He is a little explorer who comes upon opportunities.
 It’s therefore very important to carefully prepare your home!

-If you want a concrete example that illustrate the concept of the absorbent mind, look at how children learn effortlessly a second language.
+If you want a concrete example that illustrates the concept of the absorbent mind, look at how children learn effortlessly a second language.
 It takes us years as adults to learn a second language, if not decades!

 We have seen that the child from birth to 3 absorbs from his environment, in an unconscious way.